 - Multilingual bots available

 - Difficult to use with a steep learning curve

-HubSpot primarily offers a marketing and sales software to help your business grow your sales and number of subscribers.
+HubSpot primarily offers marketing and sales software to help your business grow its revenue and number of subscribers.
 It provides a CRM system to keep track of your customer communications and organize your interactions better.
 This customer service chatbot platform gives you a great suite of tools to help you with marketing, sales, and client support.

 - Visitor tracking

 - Shared inbox

 - Various integrations, such as HubSpot CRM, Zapier, Gmail, etc.